SpaceWalkPublishing/dbatch/council.md

 <a id="infrastructure"></a>
 ### Infrastructure
 <p>
 West Melbourne residents should not have to worry about their homes flooding, their roads crumbling, and their power failing.
 Blocked drainage canals, pot-holed roads, and near collapsed electricity poles are unacceptable.
-And yet I have personally witnessed West Melbourne neighborhoods flooding, had my bones rattled on our roads, and seen a West Melbourne electrical transformer explode on a perfectly fine April morning.
+And yet I have personally witnessed West Melbourne neighborhoods flooding, had my bones rattled on our roads, and have seen a West Melbourne electrical transformer explode on a perfectly fine April morning.
 </p>
 <p>
 I will make sure these essential infrastructure items get the appropriate funding.
 Canal maintenance should be a top priority, we should work to keep the roads smooth, and modernize our power grid.
 These are both short term (drainage) and long term (roads, power) problems.
 All are issues that need to be continually addressed.